Skip to content

 Most contractors are not crooks; they want to do an excellent job promptly and get follow on work.
 However, when you pay them in advance, they have that money locked in, so they chase the next job and are slow to get back to yours.
 Once you have paid for the work, you have no leverage to get the contractor back to the site.
 If you got a lousy contractor, holding back the last 10% or so isn’t enough incentive to get them to come back.

-Never pay for the work up front, but for big jobs, you can pay for material upfront.
-Remember you are only paying for the materials, so go to home depot and swipe your card.
+Never pay for the work upfront, but for big jobs, you can pay for material upfront.
+Remember you only pay for the materials, so go to home depot and swipe your card.
 I once paid for roofing materials upfront directly to the roofer, and I never saw him again.
 That was a $3,500 lesson.
+You can learn from me and never spend that much money on a lesson.

 6) Doing the Wrong Renovations

 This problem is not confined to flipping nicer houses.
 I have seen landlords do this with low-end properties that will be rented.
-This usually takes the form of renovating a house to a much nicer standard than the houses around it.
+This usually takes the form of renovating a home to a much nicer standard than the houses around it.
 Perhaps each room has fancy light fixtures, and they put down premium flooring and install top-shelf appliances.
-These higher costs put a dent in their cash flow, and after a tenant lives there for a year, it looks just like the neighboring houses.
+These higher costs put a dent in their cash flow, reducing their passive income, and after a tenant lives there for a year, it looks just like the neighboring houses.

 7) They Don’t Know How to Run The Numbers

-Running the numbers is essential for a real estate developer, and skipping this step will often lead to failure.
+Running the numbers is essential to be a successful real estate investor, and skipping this step will often lead to failure.
 Knowing how to calculate ROI, Cash Flow, and other proven metrics is essential.
 These numbers provide a way to measure the success of your project and compare it with other potential investments.
+Failing to understand these numbers is one of the biggest reasons real estate investors fail.

 It is more than just knowing how to calculate the numbers.
 You must understand what the metrics mean and what industry standards are for those metrics.
-As for the actual calculation, it’s always garbage-in, garbage-out, so you must make accurate income and expense estimates.
-I’ve written an article that should show you how professionals run the numbers for a rental house.
+As for the actual calculation, it’s always garbage-in, and garbage-out, so you must make accurate income and expense estimates.
+I’ve written an article that should show you how successful property owners run the numbers for a rental house.

 8) Not Understanding the Leverage

 The proper use of leverage, more commonly called a loan, will allow you to multiply your investment gains.
-However, improper use of leverage sends many investors into foreclosure.
-You don’t want to avoid leverage in most cases, but you must apply it correctly.
+However, improper use of leverage is one of the main reasons that send investors into foreclosure.
+You don’t want too much debt, but you don’t want to avoid it either.

 9) Unrealistic Expectations

 Often investors, especially new investors, will have unrealistic expectations.
-They see real estate investing as a way to get rich quickly and are disappointed when a successful project doesn’t provide extraordinary returns.
+They see real estate investing as a get-rich-quick scheme and are disappointed when a successful project doesn’t provide the expected high returns.
 This will often cause investors to give up and not pursue other projects.

-When investing in rental houses, it’s common for a first-time landlord to expect a large cash flow on their property.
+For rental property owners, it’s common for a first-time landlord to expect a large cash flow on their property.
 They see the fixed costs, such as property tax, insurance, and loan payment, but they fail to understand how much the expenses will be.
 They expect to make $800 per month, and when it’s a very reasonable $200, the frustration sets in, and soon, they have dumped the property at a loss.

 10) Paying Market Value